LIVE REMOTE PROCTORING (LRP)

 I have documented testing accommodations.
 Can I test through LRP?

-A limited number of accommodations are possible through LRP.
+Accommodations are possible through LRP if there are documented testing accommodations, but they are limited.
 Please submit your request using the ADA Testing Accommodations Request Form for evaluation by AMT.
 Please allow up to 30 days for processing.

-When will I know how I did on the certification exam?
+When will I know how I did on the exam?

 You will know immediately whether you passed or failed, and your score will appear on the screen.
 You will have an option to print the result as a page.
 Please allow up to 72 hours for the results to appears in your AMT Portal.

-You are strongly encouraged to review the additional information available on the Pearson VUE website at: https://home.pearsonvue.com/Test-takers/OnVUE-online-proctoring.aspx
+Review additional remote proctoring information available on the Pearson VUE website.